PreranaUppalapati/linux/README.md

 Prerana Uppalapati :

-Worked on building the kernel
+- Worked on building the kernel
-Forked the Linux Repository
+- Forked the Linux Repository
-Made required changes to the files as suggested by Professor Larkin in the class assignment videos
+- Made required changes to the files as suggested by Professor Larkin in the class assignment videos
+- Worked on the documentation

 Venkata Lakshmi Praneetha Moturi :
  - To create a local copy of Linux Kernel, downloaded and built the Linux modules and required libraries.